-FATCA is a controversial piece of legislation because it is wide-ranging and applies to non-US financial institutions.
-It is extremely complex and this guide provides only a general introduction to how FATCA applies to UK financial institutions.
+FATCA is controversial because it is wide-ranging and applies to non-US financial institutions.
+It is extremely complex and this guide only provides a general introduction to how FATCA applies to UK financial institutions.

 What does FATCA do?

-FATCA requires all Foreign Financial Institutions (FFIs) to provide information about their customers to the IRS in accordance with the terms of an agreement (FFI Agreement) entered into between the FFI and the IRS.
-If an FFI does not enter into an FFI Agreement with the IRS it will be deemed to be a non-FATCA compliant FFI and a 30% withholding tax charge will be applied to certain payments made to it.
+FATCA requires all Foreign Financial Institutions (FFIs) to provide information about their US customers to the IRS in accordance with the terms of an agreement (FFI Agreement) entered into between the FFI and the IRS.
+An FFI that enters into an FFI Agreement is known as a 'participating FFI'.
+An FFI that fails to enter into an FFI Agreement is deemed to be a 'non-participating FFI'.
+Under FATCA a 30% withholding tax charge will be applied to certain payments made to non-participating FFIs.

-FATCA also imposes withholding obligations when US source income is paid to certain foreign non-financial institutions but this aspect is not considered in this guide.
+FATCA also imposes withholding obligations when US source income is paid to certain non-financial foreign entities (NFFEs) but this is not considered further in this guide.

 What is an FFI?

-FFIs are non-US entities that accept deposits in the ordinary course of a banking or similar business, hold financial assets for the account of others as a substantial portion of their business, engage primarily in the business of investing, reinvesting, or trading in securities, partnership interests or commodities, or conduct certain business as insurance companies.
+FFI is defined very widely and includes: an entity that accepts deposits in the ordinary course of a banking or similar business (Depository Institution); holds financial assets for the account of others as a substantial portion of its business (Custodial Institution); engages primarily in the business of trading in financial instruments, managing portfolios or otherwise administering or managing funds or money (Investment Entity); or conducts certain business as an insurance company (Specified Insurance Company).

-This will include not only banks, insurance companies and broker-dealers but will extend to clearing organisations, trust companies, hedge funds, private equity funds, property funds and pension funds.
+The definition of FFI, therefore, includes not only banks, insurance companies and broker-dealers but extends to clearing organisations, trust companies, hedge funds, private equity funds and pension funds.
 It will also include securitisation vehicles and other investment vehicles.

 What information must a FATCA compliant FFI provide?